SethCommichaux/IGC/README.md

 The Integrated Gene Catalog (IGC) is a set of ~9.8 million reference genes from the human gut microbiome.
 Here, we provide the data and code used for our analysis.
 We focus on both the approach used to construct this catalog and its effectiveness when used as a reference for microbiome studies.
 Our results highlight important limitations of the approach used to construct the IGC and call into question the broad usefulness of gene catalogs more generally.

 ## Download IGC data
-We downloaded the [data](http://gigadb.org/dataset/100064) provided by the authors of the IGC.
-It has catalogs for the IGC, AGC, CGC, EGC, and SPGC.
-It also provides information about the metagenomic samples used to construct those catalogs, the predicted ORF's and the gene clustering output files which were used to identify the cluster members of all IGC representatives.
+We downloaded the [data](http://gigadb.org/dataset/100064) provided by the authors of the IGC including: the catalogs for the IGC, AGC, CGC, EGC, and SPGC; information about the metagenomic samples used to construct those catalogs; the predicted ORF's; the taxonomic and functional annotations for the clusters; and the gene clustering output files which were used to identify the cluster members of all IGC representatives.

 ## Associating gene sequences from all samples to the IGC cluster representative